SaundersLab/marple-pst/README.md

 ./install/install.sh
 ```

+Before installing, please ensure the licences of miniconda and each software dependency in `env.yml` are compatible with your usage.

 - Installs conda (miniconda)
 - Installs dependencies from `eny.yml` into the environment `marple-pst`
 - Runs tests with `test/run_tests.sh`